-- •People's views and suggestions were sought to improve the quality and safety of the service and the care being provided.
-Resident meetings took place which took into account people's views.
-People had completed quality assurance surveys.
-The survey asked specific questions about the standard of the service and the support it gave people.
-All comments were positive.
-The management team recognised the importance of continually improving the service to ensure it met people's individual needs. - •People's equality, diversity and human rights were respected.
+- •People's views and suggestions were taken into account to improve the service.
+The director with a lived experience of a person living with learning disability commissioned peer assessment by independent quality assessors.
+Their role was to seek the views of people receiving a service against key standards and these were fed back to the director who liaised with operational teams to support continuous improvement and reported outcomes to the board.
+The director also welcomed new staff during their induction and explained Thera' vision and the company structure.
+One of the registered managers of Thera South West stated: "The director's job is pinnacle to all we do."
+The registered managers recognised the importance of ever improving the service to meet people's individual needs.
+This included the gathering of people's views to improve the quality and safety of the service and the care being provided. - •People's equality, diversity and human rights were respected.
 The service's vision and values centred around the people they supported.
-The organisation's statement of purpose documented a philosophy of maximising people's life choices, encouraging independence, recovery and people having a sense of worth and value.
-Our inspection found that the organisation's philosophy was embedded in Devon Enhanced Recovery Service.
-For example, people were constantly encouraged to lead rich and meaningful lives and plan for the future.
+The organisation's statement of purpose documented a philosophy of maximising people's life choices, encouraging independence and people having a sense of worth and value.
+Our inspection found that the organisation's philosophy was embedded in Thera South West.
+For example, people were constantly encouraged to lead rich and meaningful lives.